Fisher Investments’ Background

 Ken Fisher founded Fisher Investments as a sole proprietorship in 1979, acting on his fundamental belief in capitalism.
 Since inception, Fisher Investments has made significant contributions to several areas of investment management through its original research and development of capital markets technology.

 In the 1970s, Ken Fisher pioneered the use of the Price-to-Sales Ratio and detailed its relevance as a tool for investment analysis.
 Later, this tool was used to help manage small capitalization portfolios for institutional investors.
 In the mid-1980s, the firm contributed to the delineation of the small cap value equity asset class and explained its relevance to investors.

 In 1984, Ken Fisher began writing the monthly “Portfolio Strategy” column for Forbes magazine.
-He is currently the third-longest running columnist in the magazine's 90+year history.
+He is currently the longest continuously running columnist in Forbes' history.

 In the early 1990s, Fisher Investments contributed to the recognition of distinct investment styles and cycles and conducted proprietary research aimed at identifying the drivers of these cycles.
 These advancements became the foundation for a series of broad equity mandate strategies: Global Total Return, US Total Return and Foreign Equity.

 Later that decade, the firm began making significant developments in the emerging field of behavioral finance by researching its practical application in the portfolio management process.

 In 1995, Fisher Investments began offering global equity management directly to high net worth individuals via the Fisher Investments Private Client Group.
 In early 2000, the firm expanded its service offerings to investors in both Canada and the United Kingdom.
-In 2007, the firm entered into a joint venture partnership through its joint venture affiliate, Grüner Fisher Investments GmbH, which serves investors in Germany.
+In 2007, the firm entered into a joint venture partnership through its joint venture affiliate (now a wholly owned subsidiary), Grüner Fisher Investments GmbH, which serves investors in Germany.

 Fisher Investments Structure